DebbyNiola/AdventureWorks-2019-Production-/README.md

 3. The **due-to-end date** column shows the amount of days between when a product was due and when the product was actually delivered.
 The negative value shows that the company is lagging behind in meeting up with deadlines.
 4. The most ordered product is still the **BB Ball Bearing**
 5. The **cycle time(hours)** shows that averagely, the company spend 0.05 hours completing a project.
-6. In total, it took them 556 daya to produce over 4 million products.
+6. In total, it took them 556 days to produce over 4 million products.
 7. The table gives more information about the products individually
 - - -
 The third page shows production by work order routing